deephaven/examples/RedpandaStats/README.md

     ]),table_type = 'append')
   ```

-  In your terminal to produce the kafka stream execute the kafka-produce.py script:
+  To produce the Kafka stream, execute the `kafka-produce.py` script in your terminal:

   ```bash
   python3 ./kafka-produce.py